Amorgan27/CS33211/README.md

 This code contains two files in the C++ programming language.
 The producer.cpp contains the code for the producer and the the second file consumer.cpp contains the code for the consumer.

-To run the program you need to comiple it using three commands
-$ gcc producer.c -pthread -lrt -o producer
-$ gcc consumer.c -pthread -lrt -o consumer
+To run the program you need to comiple it using three commands g++ producer.cpp -pthread -lrt -o producer g++ consumer.cpp -pthread -lrt -o consumer
-$ ./producer & ./consumer &
+./producer & ./consumer &

 My problems:
 I was having trouble figuring out the shared memory and learning how to use semaphores to access the critical section.